Booking Speakers on the Arts

 In all publicity and printed materials relating to the Speakers on the Arts program, the partner must include the following credit line: This program has been organized by the Virginia Museum of Fine Arts and is supported, in part, by the Paul Mellon Endowment and the Jean Stafford Camp Memorial Fund.

-Within 5 days after a lecture, the partner must provide VMFA with an evaluation of the program.
+Within five days after a lecture, the partner must provide VMFA with an evaluation of the program.
 VMFA will provide an Evaluation Form, requesting attendance figures and publicity arrangements, as well as comments and suggestions on the speaker’s overall presentation.
 When the form is returned to VMFA, the partner must include copies of all related publicity and printed material.

 Checklist of Partner Responsibilities